bobh0303/ABSdocs/Subtending marks implementation.md

 ### Graphite logic

 The graphite rules are relatively straightforward attachments using the `digitL` and `digitR` anchors, but of course have to be done in both orders.
-Details are left to the reader
+Details are left to the reader.

 ### OpenType logic